Gaboni-Dev/astroko/src/pages/posts/configure-eslint-and-prettier.md

 ---
 layout: ../../layouts/BlogPost.astro
 featured: true
-title: How to make a website in 5 mins?
+title: How to Make a Website in 5 Mins?
 description: Learn how to use ESLint and Prettier to enforce code conventions and formatting.
 image: /images/uploads/maxresdefault.jpg